 Many people believe that Dettol Laundry Cleanser isn’t necessary for most healthy households, and that simply washing your clothes in a good detergent in a washing machine with a good washing action is enough to dislodge most dirt and bacteria.

 Also, although it’s possible for bacteria and viruses to survive on clothes, there’s not much evidence that people get viruses from dirty clothing.
-One known exception to this is the MRSA virus – MRSA Action UK and the NHS recommend bleach-based laundry detergents and washing at high temperatures in this case.
+One known exception to this is the MRSA virus – MRSA Action UK recommends bleach-based laundry detergents and washing at high temperatures in this case.

 Can You Use Dettol Laundry Cleanser with Fabric Softener?